busbud/tailwind-buddy/README.md

 export type LabelProps = VariantsProps<typeof labelVariants>
 ```

-And that's it.
-The key take aways here are:
+Key Takeaways:

-- You need at least on slot root
+- You need at least one slot, root.
-- You need to define every default variants
+- You must define default values for all variants.
-- We do have auto complete using special comments `/** @tw */`
+- We use `/** @tw */` for Tailwind autocomplete.

-If you want to benefits to the maximum we suggest you to use [tailwind merge](#adding-tailwind-merge-to-minify-the-string-generated)
+To maximize benefits, we recommend using [tailwind merge](#adding-tailwind-merge-to-minify-the-string-generated)

-## Adding tailwind merge to minify the string generated
+## Adding Tailwind Merge to Minify the Generated String

-Our package do not take care of giving you the smaller possible string.
-As `tailwind merge` is probably the best one you can find to handle this.
-We didn't wanted to create another one.

-We choose to not expose it from our package in case as for us you also wants to use tailwind merge outside of the design system itself but wants to control one version of it.
-With that you don't have to manage two versions of the same package.
+Our package does not optimize the class string size.
+As tailwind-merge is highly efficient for this purpose, we chose not to create another solution.
+This allows you to use tailwind-merge outside the design system and manage one version of it.

 ### Install tailwind merge